BrainStone/crackstation-hashdb/README.md

 Simply run these commands:

-    $ ./crackstation -c r 256 words.txt words-md5.idx md5
+    $ ./crackstation -c -r 256 words.txt words-md5.idx md5
-    $ ./crackstation -c r 256 words.txt words-sha1.idx sha1
+    $ ./crackstation -c -r 256 words.txt words-sha1.idx sha1

-The `-r` parameter is the maximum amount of memory sortidx is allowed to use in MiB.
+The `-r` parameter is the maximum amount of memory `crackstation` is allowed to use in MiB for sorting the index.
 The more memory you let it use, the faster it will go.
 Give it as much as your system will allow.
 256 MiB is the default value.
 Use the `-q` flag in order to disable the progressbar.

 You now have everything you need to crack MD5 and SHA1 hashes quickly.